thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 ## Enable trusted authentication and get a token

-  1. Log into the ThoughtSpot server.
+  1. Log in to the ThoughtSpot server.
   2. Enable trusted authentication and generate an authenticate token.  (service secret)  -- used to identify the server to ThoughtSpot.

       ```